Global Permissions

 |---|---|

 | Admin | All permissions.
 Only visible to users logged in as Admin.
-Non-admin users cannot assign this permission to themselves or others. |
+Non-admin users cannot see, assign, or modify this permission for themselves or others. |

-| Edit security | Access to the Roles and Permissions pages and permission to edit security on releases and templates. |
+| Edit security | Access to the Roles and Permissions pages and permission to edit security on releases and templates.
+Provides view-only access to Manage plugins. |

 | Create template | Create a new template.
 Note: This permission also includes global triggers. |